blahcat/blahcat.github.io/content/2019-01-30-playing-with-windows-root-directory-object.md

 [source](https://github.com/hfiref0x/WinObjEx64/blob/6f6d4480d724e3430b49ff15da1b01c12793c499/Source/WinObjEx64/ntos/ntos.h#L8583-L8598){:target="_blank"}

 Those tools are excellent, I use them big time but I was curious if it was possible to extend the data model to expose object tree in a similar fashion.
-Because the problem in KM (as we can see in Ivan's post) is that the structures hold a lot of pointers, `LIST_ENTRY`s and other goodies that must be dereferenced manually which turns out to be a tidious task.
+Because the problem in KM (as we can see in Ivan's post) is that the structures hold a lot of pointers, `LIST_ENTRY`s and other goodies that must be dereferenced manually which turns out to be a tedious task.
 Also that approach prevents from easily querying the directory object.

 But hold your breath, here comes the Debugger Data Model...